All Makeup Skin Hair Nails How-To Beauty Amplified Spoilers IPSY 101 Ingredient Index

 What Exactly Is Double Cleansing?

 Double cleansing might have more steps than your usual skincare routine, but it’s not complicated.
 It’s really about changing up what you’re cleansing with.
 “Double cleansing uses two separate types of cleansers to wash your face,” says Dr. Gmyrek.
 First, you’ll want to use an oil-based cleanser to dissolve any gunk on your face—aka makeup, sunscreen, excess oil, or any other product that water alone can’t remove.
 (For this step, you can also use micellar water or a cleansing balm.)
 Using an oil-based cleanser first is especially helpful to those who wear makeup or have oily skin, adds Dr. Gmyrek, since both makeup and sebum are lipophilic (meaning they dissolve in oil).
+We love the SULWHASOO Gentle Cleansing Oil and the FEEL BEAUTY Hemp Oil Facial Cleanser for this step.

 And while double cleansing might be a new term for you, it’s a skincare ritual that’s long been practiced in Korea.
 There, it’s considered that the cleaner your skin, the better it can absorb all those nourishing serums and moisturizers.
 Of course, that’s not the case for every skin type—more on that later—but now, double cleansing has become a global go-to for plenty of skincare lovers.